abhijitrahangdale/SQL-Project-Data-Analysis-for-Zomato---A-Food-Delivery-Company/README.md

 ### 6. Restaurant Revenue Ranking:
--- Rank restaurants by their total revenue from the last year, including their name, -- total revenue, and rank within their city.
+-- Rank restaurants by their total revenue from the last year, including their name,total revenue, and rank within their city.

 ```sql
 WITH ranking_table